hoichi/hoichi.io/contents/blog/2020-06-05-TS-Sum-Without-Common-Property.md

 <RPComponent kind="render" render={n => <i>{n}</i>} />
 ```

-Now, I’m fine with JS in templates (if you still call of JSX as of templates, and why not), but that unnecessary `kind` prop gets my goat.
+Now, I’m fine with JS in templates (if you still think of JSX as of templates, and why not), but that unnecessary `kind` prop gets my goat.

 So here’s a more compact solution: